daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 /godmode - enables godmode (as far as I can tell)

 /xdamage - enables instakill (damage of nail and beam set to 999)

+/stags - enables all stag stations

+/addgeo (int) - adds the amount entered to geo count